-For the example of August 2015, Figure 11 shows the Obs4MIPs XCO_2 or Obs4MIPs XCH_4 values as well as the corresponding total uncertainty.
+For the example of August 2015, Figure 12 shows the Obs4MIPs XCO2 or Obs4MIPs XCH4 values as well as the corresponding total uncertainty.

 The format of the output data (Obs4MIPs NetCDF) and the file name convention is described in the separate Product User Guide and Specification (PUGS) main document (D3).
 A list and description of the included EMMA specific parameters can be found in the EMMA related PUGS annex (D4).
-C3S2_312a_Lot2_DLR_2021SC1 - ATBD ANNEX-D v6.2

-Figure 11: Top: XCO2_OBS4MIPS XCO2 for August 2015 (left) and its uncertainty computed from the retrieval noise and EMMA's inter-algorithm spread (right).
+Figure 12: Top: XCO2_OBS4MIPS for August 2015 (left) and its uncertainty computed from the retrieval noise and EMMA's inter-algorithm spread (right).
 Bottom: Same for XCH4_OBS4MIPS.